UMCarpentries/intro-curriculum-r/paper/paper.md

 1. Create clear and informative data visualizations in R, starting with messy data.
 1. Perform version control using the Unix shell and git.
-1. Create reproducible reports using R markdown.
+1. Create reproducible reports using R Markdown.
 1. Share code with others on GitHub.

-We believe these skills provide a solid foundation from which learners can teach themselves any additional coding skills that they will need in the future.
+We believe these skills provide learners with a solid foundation from which they can teach themselves any additional coding skills for future use.

 ## Course Content

-Our curriculum consists of modules that cover setup, data analysis and visualization, version control, sharing code, and writing reports.
+Our curriculum consists of nine modules that cover software setup, data analysis and visualization, version control, sharing code, and writing reports which we outline in more detail  below.
+We also set an overall goal for the workshop to make the content substantively interesting as well as relatable to a wide audience regardless of their original academic discipline or professional practice.
+Specifically, we task our learners with producing a fictitious report to the
-We also provide a goal for the workshop: to create a fictitious report for the United Nations on the relationship between gross domestic product (GDP), life expectancy, and CO~2~ emissions.
+United Nations that examines the relationship between gross domestic product (GDP), life expectancy, and CO~2~ emissions.
 The R programming lessons take a "tidyverse first" approach [@robinson_teach_2017] so learners can meet this goal.
-The modules are:
+The nine curriculum modules are:

 0. Setup
 1. Welcome